J.D., University of Chicago, 1984

 Providing counsel for effort to plan for a second commercial service airport for Las Vegas and southern Nevada; counseling on preparation of environmental documentation, planning, and federal regulatory efforts involving coordination among several federal agencies; providing continuing advice on federal regulatory compliance and airspace protection for both the proposed new airport and for McCarran International Airport (LAS)

 Represented the proprietor of one of Idaho’s largest commercial airports in the planning, environmental review, and development of a replacement airport and in federal compliance, noise, and environmental problems at the existing airport

 Hollywood Burbank Airport, California

-Represented City in decades-long effort (including more than a dozen lawsuits) to secure noise relief and to control growth at southern California airport; successfully represented client in negotiation of development agreements to resolve 40-year old dispute over control and authority of future development of airport, the result of which will be the development of a new passenger terminal for the first time in more than 80 years
+Represented City in decades-long effort (including more than a dozen lawsuits) to secure noise relief and to control growth at this southern California airport; represented client in successful negotiation of development agreements to resolve 40-year old dispute over control and authority of future development of airport, the result of which will be the development of a new passenger terminal for the first time in more than 80 years

 Westchester County Airport, White Plains, New York